incognito666/project2/README.md

 | 15    | duplicate   | 3                            | Badsmell |
 | 36    | Solved      | 7                            | Badsmell |

+    * As you can see that not every issue has labels that are assigned then removed.
+There is no standard way of assigning labels which explains the differing labelling techniques.
 # Bad Smells Detector

 1. A large percentage of commits are not done by a single person.